-In addition, Asia Pacific Growth Fund III, L.P., which beneficially owns 18 million shares, Mr. Mitchell, who beneficially owns 6.3 million shares, JDSU and Shea Ventures, LLC will have rights, under certain conditions, to cause us to register under the Securities Act the sale of their ordinary shares after the expiration of the 180-day lock-up period.
+In addition, Asia Pacific Growth Fund III, L.P., which beneficially owned 18 million shares as of June 23, 2010, Mr. Mitchell, who beneficially owned 6.3 million shares as of June 23, 2010, JDSU and Shea Ventures, LLC will have rights, under certain conditions, to cause us to register under the Securities Act the sale of their ordinary shares after the expiration of the 180-day lock-up period.
 Registration of these shares under the Securities Act will result in these shares becoming freely tradable without restrictions under the Securities Act immediately upon the effectiveness of the registration.
 Sale of these registered shares in the public market could cause the price of our ordinary shares to decline.
 See "Certain Relationships and Related Party Transactions-Registration Rights."